 My aim is to help people realise their full potential, live in present connection with the world around them and to experience a more fulfilled and healthier life.

-I am also focused on raising awareness on a local and macro level of what it is to go through a serious illness, living with unseen disabilities and sharing the hope and gifts that come from going through such an experience.
+I am also focused on raising awareness on a local and macro level of what it is to go through a serious illness, living with invisible disabilities and sharing the hope and gifts that come from going through such an experience.

 I feature in national press and radio and write in detail about my experience for Meningitis Now and UK Health Magazine.